abcxyz/jvs/docs/web-ui.md

     this.popupUrl.searchParams.set("mode", encodeURIComponent("popup"));

     // tells the JVS which origin should receive the response, for non local development this value should
-    // exist in the ALLOWLIST for the JVS UI instance you are running this.popupUrl.searchParams.set(
+    // exist in the JVS_UI_ALLOWLIST for the JVS UI instance you are running this.popupUrl.searchParams.set(
       "origin",
       encodeURIComponent(window.location.origin)